-Updated May 2017- Advances in Cladding Paint technologies allows us to offer a larger range of cladding paint systems.
+Updated April 2018- Advances in Cladding Paint technologies allows us to offer a larger range of cladding paint systems and different warranties depending on the client’s requirements.

 Plastisol consists of polyvinyl chloride particles in an emulsion which is heated to form a solid substance.
 This material has an array of uses ranging from children’s toys to coatings on metal such as steering wheels as well as cladding on commercial buildings.